 A scaling and polishing session will cost about S$50 – S$60.
 If you need more than one session as they can only take 20 minutes, it can cost more than S$100.

 And since polyclinic medical and dental services are already heavily subsidized by the government, you will not be able to use your CHAS card here.
-If you have a CHAS Blue card, you can potentially pay less than what you would at a private clinic.
+If you have a CHAS Blue card, you might potentially pay less at a private clinic.